 At the heart of this transformation program is the Edison Digital Academy (EDA), a structural initiative, launched in 2020 and developed in collaboration with Talent Garden, to oversee the continuous updating of digital skills in the company.
-The programme, which will continue in the two-year period 2024-2025, has involved more than 500 colleagues (about one-tenth of the company population) since its launch, ics for managing and fostering innovation, processes.
+The programme, which will continue in the two-year period 2024-2025, has involved more than 500 colleagues (about one-tenth of the company population) since its launch, ior Managers.